 with the goods, a good customer service will keep his loyalty to business. "

 The Guru of eCommerce-sphere John Lawson has revealed an interesting pattern:

 "The longer the period of return I suggest, the less the goods are returned by buyers."

 The secret of the positive impact of return guarantees is revealed by psychology.

-The fact is that after making a purchase, a person has a feeling of buying repentance - a negative emotion caused by regret about the money spent, doubts about the
+The fact is that after making a purchase, a person has a feeling of buyer's remorse - a negative emotion caused by regret about the money spent, doubts about the

 correctness of his choice or the feeling that the person succumbed to the manipulations of the seller.

 Trying to suppress these unpleasant emotions, the consumer begins to look for positive moments in the transaction that he completed, in particular, the ability to return the goods at any time.

 If you want to create a return policy that instils trust in your customers, take an example from the Zappos shoe store.

 Zappos is well known for the high quality of customer service and the appropriate return policy: